stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 - However only **one** type can be specified in any given update.

-- Different fields in the descriptor are populated depending on the descriptor type (specified in the binding), e.g. `pImageInfo` for a sampler, hence the apply() method in the new `Resource` interface.
+- Different fields in the descriptor are populated depending on the descriptor type (specified in the binding), e.g. `pImageInfo` for a sampler, hence the apply() method in the new `Resource` interface, i.e. the write descriptor is a sort of union type.

-- Multiple resources can be applied to a descriptor set in one update.
+- Multiple resources can be applied to a descriptor set in one update, e.g. we could apply a sampler and a uniform buffer in one call.

-- Multiple updates (possibly to different descriptor sets) can be applied in one API call (to reduce the number of calls when sets are volatile).
+- The API supports multiple updates to multiple descriptor sets in one invocation with the intention of reducing the number of calls when descriptors are volatile.

 We have attempted to bear all the above in mind while trying to decouple the logic for the different types of resource (we only have two now but there will be more).